 A question of certainty

 Medicine loves certainty.
-Certainty gives us the ability to put a diagnose, to put an absolute, discrete label on a set of symptoms, and develop a treatment plan to ameliorate those symptoms.
+Certainty gives us the ability to make a diagnosis, to put an absolute, discrete label on a set of symptoms, and to develop a treatment plan to ameliorate those symptoms.
 Being certain about a diagnosis allows us to set goals for research and development, and it provides for the monitoring of progress along the way.
-In short, being confident in a diagnosis allows clinicians to have a ‘Right Answer’ to their patients’ questions, which is a very comfortable place to be.
+In short, being confident in a diagnosis allows clinicians to have a ‘right answer’ to their patients’ questions, which is a very comfortable place to be.

 The human body is funny, though.
 It is a solidly analog machine in an increasingly digital world.
 When things go awry, they rarely do so in a binary, on/off sort of way.
 Instead, there are ranges of pathological processes influencing and interacting with one another.
 Manifestations of all these processes can appear, suddenly making a diagnosis not just right or wrong, but a little bit of both.
 Such is the case with the overlap between asthma and COPD.